 A.M.
 Collaborative is a program that the DanceATL Education/Mentorship committee has facilitated for the past 5 months, connecting 20+ artists of different disciplines together in a creation process.
-The artists will come together on February 26th for a virtual informal public showing or “taste” of the work they have created.

 Love this program/service to the community?
 Please support DanceATL by donating below or becoming a member!